 Dr. Howlin believes that safety is paramount to excellent results in aesthetics and requires patients to have a consultation in order to devise the best individualized treatment plan.
 During this consultation, the patient’s medical history is reviewed, a Visia skin analysis is done, and a plan with follow up is established.
 Aggressive sun protection is recommended in order to protect the investment in reversing prior solar damage.
 Dr. Howlin is knowledgeable in skin care products that are most effective in aesthetics to maintain and achieve results and has her own line of products to meet these needs.

 In 2001, Dr. Howlin founded Chelsea Hope Clinic, a free Saturday clinic for uninsured patients.
 In 2008, she was named the “Howard S. Holmes Humanitarian of the Year” by Faith in Action for this charity work.
-In 2009, she launched another not for profit free clinic, Chelsea Grace Clinic, for uninsured and underinsured patients in Western Washtenaw County.
+In 2009, she launched another not for profit free clinic, Chelsea Grace Clinic, for uninsured and under insured patients in Western Washtenaw County.
 With the passing of the Affordable Care Act, Grace Clinic patients were then able to receive insurance, and we were able to close the clinic with our mission completed.